 If you studied a course at an institution outside your home school, the assessment mark is provided by the outside institution.

 No assessment mark is reported for VET courses or courses studied with an outside tutor.

 5.1 Honesty in Assessment – the Standard

 The following standard sets out the requirements concerning students submitting their own work in HSC assessment.
 Candidates for the Higher School Certificate, as well as their teachers and others who may guide them, are required to comply with the standard.

 The honesty of students in completing assessment tasks, examinations and submitted works, and of teachers and others in guiding students, underpins the integrity of the Higher School Certificate.
 Throughout the assessment process, the highest level of honesty is required.

 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Malpractice in any form, including plagiarism, is unacceptable.
-The BOSTES treats allegations of malpractice very seriously and detected malpractice will limit a student’s marks and jeopardise their HSC.
+BOSTES treats allegations of malpractice very seriously and detected malpractice will limit a student’s marks and jeopardise their Higher School Certificate.
 Should malpractice be suspected, students will be required to demonstrate that all unacknowledged work is entirely their own.
-Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the BOSTES will report matters to the Independent Commission Against Corruption.
+Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, BOSTES will report matters to the Independent Commission Against Corruption.